 The Minimum Wage Act 1983 provides for an employer to be able to apply to a Labour Inspector for an exemption period if the employer and employee agree there is a good reason why the employee should be paid less than the minimum wage.

-The Labour Inspector will issue the exemption permit if the situation meets all other requirements and they are sure that the wage is fair and that you agree to it.
+The Labour Inspector will issue the exemption permit if the situation meets all other requirements, they are sure that the wage is fair and that you agree to it.

 Anecdotal evidence seems to imply that these exemptions are only given for ‘sheltered workshops’ (workplaces that exist to employ disabled people) and not in individual cases, although this is not how the exemption is described in law.